Hydr8gon/3Beans/README.md

 ### Overview
 3Beans emulates the 3DS at a low level, which means that it runs the entire OS as if it were on real hardware.
-It's in the early stages of playing commercial games, but the home menu still doesn't fully boot.
+It's in the early stages of playing commercial games, but the home menu still doesn't quite work.
 It's currently fully interpreted and software-rendered, which makes it portable but slow.
 If the project matures enough, I might try to incorporate hardware acceleration or high-level elements to achieve reasonable speeds.